-Canada is full of places to visit and sights to see, but because of the vast stretches of land it can be more challenging to see everything that this land has to offer when travelling time is limited.
-Unlike backpacking trips that are common in Europe or South Asia, travelling in Canada requires a vehicle if you are looking to visit multiple sights over a wide separated land.
+Canada is full of places to visit and sights to see, but because of the vast stretches of land, it can be more challenging to see everything that this land has to offer when travelling time is limited.
+Unlike backpacking trips that are common in Europe or South Asia, travelling in Canada requires a vehicle if you are looking to visit multiple sights over a widely separated land.

 If you and a group of friends are looking to do more and break out of your standard weekend routine, pack your TruBlue backpack and plan a Quebec inspired Road Trip this summer!